-The Old Testament records that the priest God established must receive the ointment.
-For example, Aaron and his sons served as priests after being anointed.
-Just as the Scriptures say: “And you shall put them on Aaron your brother, and his sons with him; and shall anoint them, and consecrate them, and sanctify them, that they may minister to me in the priest’s office” (Exodus 28:41).
-In addition, when He chose a king for Israelite His people, God sent a prophet to anoint the chosen person with the anointing oil.
-For example, the prophet Samuel anointed Saul, the son of Kish, as the first king of the nation of Israel by the word of Jehovah (See 1 Samuel 9:15–17 and 10:1).
-After Saul was deposed because he disobeyed God, by the word of Jehovah, Samuel anointed David, the son of Jesse, as the king of the people of Israel (See 1 Samuel 16:1–13).
-Before he died, King David sent the priest Zadok and the prophet Nathan down to Gihon Spring to anoint his son Solomon as king (See 1 Kings 1:32–40).
-These matters show clearly “the anointed one” is the chosen king.
-If Christ is referred to as the anointed one, then why is it that the high priest Aaron and his sons were not called Christ after they had been anointed?
-And Saul, David, Solomon had also received the ointment and were all kings; why were they not called Christ?
+The Old Testament records that the priests God put in place had to be anointed.
+For example, Aaron and his sons served as priests after being anointed. (see Exodus 28:41).
+In addition, when God chose a king for the Israelites, He sent a prophet to anoint the chosen person with the anointing oil.
+For example, the prophet Samuel anointed Saul, the son of Kish, as the first king of the nation of Israel by the word of Jehovah God (See 1 Samuel 9:15–17 and 10:1).
+After Saul was rejected because he disobeyed God, by the word of Jehovah God, Samuel anointed David, the son of Jesse, as the king of the people of Israel (See 1 Samuel 16:1–13).
+Before he died, King David sent the priest Zadok and the prophet Nathan down to Gihon to anoint his son Solomon as king (See 1 Kings 1:32–40).
+From these events, we can clearly see that “the anointed one” was the one who served God or chosen as a king.
+If Christ is referred to as the anointed One, then why is it that the high priest Aaron and his sons were not called Christ after they were anointed?
+And Saul, David, and Solomon also got anointed and were all kings, so why were they not called Christ?
 Why is it that only the Lord Jesus was called Christ?

 “God become flesh is called Christ, and so the Christ that can give people the truth is called God.
 There is nothing excessive about this, for He possesses the substance of God, and possesses God’s disposition, and wisdom in His work, that are unattainable by man. … Christ is not merely the manifestation of God on earth, but instead, the particular flesh assumed by God as He carries out and completes His work among man.
 This flesh is not one that can be replaced by just any man, but one that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life.”